 Day 3 - Istanbul

-We’ll finish off this delicious dance by mid-afternoon, and then the rest of the day is free.
-We highly recommend hitting the Grand Bazaar and checking out its beautiful vaulted ceilings and 4,000 shops of colorful spices, delicious teas, and gold jewelry.
-This is one of the world’s oldest and largest shopping centers.
+We’ll take a tour through the Grand Bazaar and check out the endless passageways and magnificent vaulted ceilings.
+With 4,000 shops of colorful spices, delicious teas, and gold jewelry, it’s one of the world’s largest and oldest shopping centers.

 Day 4 - Cappadocia